• Skip to primary navigation

 University of Hawaii at Manoa • Class Availability

 Yes!
-LLM graduates may apply to our JD or Advanced JD program, often without taking the LSAT.
-In some cases, credits from previous legal studies, including LLM classes taken at Richardson, may be transferred.
+LLMs may apply to the Advanced JD Program without taking the LSAT.
+Credits from previous legal studies, including some LLM classes taken at Richardson, may be transferred.
+For more information, visit our AJD Program page

 Eligible F-1 students may apply for Optional Practical Training (OPT) which allows students to work in the U.S. for a limited time.
 Graduates are able to get real-world work experience related to their field of study.
 While on OPT, students will remain in F-1 status.